jamesclancy/SafeCardGame/README.md

   | _ -> strong [] [ str "Error in GameState encountered." ]
 ```

-Looking furture at teh `Player` definitino I see that it is missing a playmat url for there background graphic.
-I added that as well as definitions for two new primates domain types which should only hold valid urls:
+Looking further at the `Player` definition I see that it is missing a playmat URL for their background graphic.
+I added that as well as definitions for two new primates domain types which should only hold valid URLs:

 ```